 January 21, 2019

-To tell my journey alone, who else better than the gut feelings of my bro.
+To tell him my journey alone, who else better than the gut feelings of my bros.

 Born and raised in Portland, Oregon, Budd writes to encourage readers to explore the depths of their inner ocean, an unexplored self, because it's fun once you get through the emotional part...
 “The world around us is our vehicle, what you'll read is how I digest it.” -Budd